 Changing careers is a common part of the American work experience.
-The nation’s older workers held an average of 11.7 jobs between the ages of 18 and 48, according to a 2015 Bureau of Labor Statistics (BLS) report.
-Nearly half of job changes occurred before age 25.
+The nation’s older workers held an average of 12.3 jobs between the ages of 18 and 48, according to the most recent National Longitudinal Survey conducted by the U.S. Bureau of Labor Statistics (BLS) in 2019.

 Workers who started a job when they were older tended to stay with employers longer.
 Still, among employees age 40 to 48, almost one-third of jobs ended in less than a year and more than two-thirds lasted less than five years, the BLS report found.